Ashland High School (Oregon): Academics

 In 2008, 81% of the school's seniors received a high school diploma.
 Of 296 students, 239 graduated, 53 dropped out, one received a modified diploma, and three were still in high school in 2009.

 The school received a silver ranking from U.S. News & World Report's 2010 "America's Best High Schools" survey.

+Athletics

+Ashland High School athletic teams compete in the OSAA 5A-2 Mid-Western League.